ahessmat/obsidian-notes/CS229 Stanford/Lecture 2.md

 	}
 }

 Instead of scanning all $m$ examples before updating theta parameters, you update along each training example as it comes up.
-This leads to incremental changes much quicke
+This leads to incremental changes much quicker and - in practice - is used more often with very large (multi-million examples).
+According to Ng, he suggests reducing the learning rate $\alpha$ over time, making the adjustment steps smaller (and thereby helping assure the eventual final parameter is near global minimum with the least error).

+### Disadvantage
+In exchange for drifting towards the global minimum faster, the algorithm does risk never actually converge at the global optimum (compared to batch, which always will).

+# Normal Equations

+For **linear regression** and ONLY linear regression, there's an algorithm we can use that can solve the optimal parameters for $\theta$ in one step (vs. an iterative approach, like with **gradient descent**).